-This right cannot be contracted away and takes precedence even over any collective wage agreements, but in some instances may be limited to just a few full days a year.
+This right cannot be contracted away and takes precedence even over any collective wage agreements.
+However, in some instances, it may be limited to just a few full days a year.

 Other Rights for Leave of Absence

-A leave of absence, tjänstledighet in Swedish, is a period of time during which one does not work (and generally does not get paid) but retains employee status and job security.
-After the leave, an employee is guaranteed the same position, or at least a very similar one.
+A leave of absence (‘tjänstledighet’) is a period of time during which one does not work (and generally does not get paid) but retains employee status and job security.
+After the leave, an employee is guaranteed the same position or at least a very similar one.

-Education – According to the Employee’s Right to Educational Leave Act (Studieledighetslagen) of 1974, any person who has been employed at a company for at least six months or a total of at least twelve months during the past two years, has a legal right to take a leave of absence for studies for an unpaid period of up to six months.
+Education – According to the Employee’s Right to Educational Leave Act (‘Studieledighetslagen’) of 1974, any person who has been employed at a company for at least six months (or a total of at least twelve months during the past two years) retains a legal right to take a leave of absence for studies for an unpaid period of up to six months.

-Political and union activities – Union work is one of the most important types of leave, and the Trade Union Representatives Act states that “an employer may not hinder a union trustee from completing his or her assignments”.
+Political and union activities – Union work is one of the most important types of leave.
+The Trade Union Representatives Act specifies that an employer must not hinder a union trustee from completing his or her assignments.